signalwire/digital_employees/server/Python_Examples/zen_cable/README.md

 - Passwords are hashed using SHA-256 with salt
 - Session management with secure cookies
-- CSRF protection
+- CSRF protection (Off by default)
 - SQL injection prevention
 - XSS protection

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Support

-For support, please open an issue in the repository or contact the development team.